Bubuclem/Bubuclem/README.md

 ### Hi there 👋

-I'm Clément, student in software architecture, achieving my master's degree. :books:
+I'm Clément, software architect for the realization of various applications oriented towards industry, medical and administrative. :books:

 Fascinated by IT development, in particular the ML. 🤖